2025 Ohio Bobcats football team

-The 2025 Ohio Bobcats football team represents Ohio University in the Mid-American Conference (MAC) during the 2025 NCAA Division I FBS football season.
-The Bobcats are led by Brian Smith in his first year as the head coach.
+The 2025 Ohio Bobcats football team represented Ohio University in the Mid-American Conference (MAC) during the 2025 NCAA Division I FBS football season.
+The Bobcats were led by Brian Smith in his first year as the head coach.
 The Bobcats play home games at Peden Stadium, located in Athens, Ohio.

 Ohio entered the season coming off of 2024 season with a school record 11 wins and three straight seasons with at least 10 wins.
 The Bobcats are the defending MAC Champion after Ohio avenged its only MAC regular season loss with a 38–3 win over rival Miami in the 2024 MAC Championship Game.
 They won the MAC Championship for the first time since 1968.
 Ohio entered the season on an FBS leading seven game winning streak and a six game winning streak in bowl games after defeating Conference USA Champion Jacksonville State in the Cure Bowl.
-Brian Smith enters his first full year as head coach after earning his first win in the bowl having replaced Tim Albin after Albin took the head coach position at Charlotte.
+Brian Smith entered his first full year as head coach after earning his first win in the bowl, having replaced Tim Albin after Albin took the head coach position at Charlotte.

 Ohio entered the season ranked 94th out of 135 FBS teams and fourth in the MAC in returning production as determined by the SP+ rankings.
 Among the returners is starting quarterback Parker Navarro who entered the year with a 12–2 record as a starting quarterback.
 After a somewhat sluggish start, Navarro caught fire during the 2024 season ending seven game winning streak.
 Navarro won MAC Offensive Player of the week four times in the regular season and again in the MAC Championship and was MVP of the bowl win.

-Ohio opened the season at Big Ten opponent Rutgers.
-After falling being by 17 following a blocked punt late in the second quarter, Ohio tied the game in the second half but could not get the win as the Scarlet Knights won 34–31 with a 4th quarter field goal.
-Navarro did well in the loss with 239 yards passing and 93 yards rushing.

-Ohio hosted Big 12 Conference opponent West Virginia in week 2 in front of a record crowd at Peden Stadium.
-Ohio overcame an early deficit to take the lead and held on through three Navarro 2nd half interceptions, with the defense forcing a three and out on each ensuing WVU drive, to defeat the Mountaineers by a score of 17–10.
-The following week, Ohio travelled to Ohio State to take on the #1 team for the first time in program history.
-Navarro missed most of the first half with a hand injury but came back to hit Chase Hendricks on a second half touchdown to pull the Bobcats within 13–9 before the Buckeye offense got going and Ohio State pulled away for a 37–9 win.
-The Bobcats ended non-conference play by hosting FCS Gardner-Webb.
-Gardner-Webb took an early lead but Ohio's offense took control of the game in a 52–35 win to get back to .500 on the season.